Updated November 13, 2020.

 At One Medical, we believe the decision to start screening for CRC should be tailored to you and your specific health needs.
 We encourage you to have a discussion around age 45 with your primary care provider about when to start screening for colorectal cancer, as we are here to help guide you in your health and find the path that makes sense for you.

-While colorectal cancer screening is strongly recommended by the American Cancer Society and the United States Preventive Services Task Force (USPSTF) for all people between the ages of 50-74, the American Cancer Society released a recommendation in 2018 that routine screening for average risk individuals should start at 45.
-This was because of a growing body of data showing increasing cases of colorectal cancer in younger individuals.
-This is a qualified recommendation, meaning that while there may be benefits in screening earlier, it is unclear if these benefits outweigh the harms or fully consider an individual’s values and preferences.
-For example, a colonoscopy, one of the common forms of screening, is an invasive procedure that can cause abdominal pain, bowel perforations, or adverse reactions to the anesthesia.
-It is also unclear how many more lives will be saved if people are screened earlier compared to age 50.
-We still need more research to fully weigh the pros and cons of screening for colon cancer earlier, which is why medical providers will have differing opinions on when to start.
-This is also why some health insurances may not cover screenings at an age earlier than 50.
+While colorectal cancer screening is strongly recommended by the American Cancer Society and the United States Preventive Services Task Force (USPSTF) for all people between the ages of 50-74, the American Cancer Society released a recommendation in 2018 that routine screening for average risk individuals should start at 45 years old.
+In October of 2020, the USPSTF announced that it too is considering (still in development) lowering the recommended age of colorectal screening to age 45 as early screening has demonstrated moderate benefits with little harm.
+This change was because of a growing body of data showing increasing cases of colorectal cancer in younger individuals.
+More research is needed to better understand the pros and cons of screening for colon cancer earlier, which is why medical providers may have differing opinions on when to start.
+This is also why some health insurances may not cover screenings at any age earlier than 50.

 The decision to screen for colorectal cancer in adults between the ages of 76 -85 should be an individual one, as the benefits of screening can be much smaller after 75 depending on an individual's current health and life expectancy.
 The decision to be screened should be based on a person’s overall health and prior screening history to determine whether the benefits outweigh the potential harm from invasive testing and follow up procedures.